Co-operation Ireland Maracycle

 The start and finish site in Belfast is at the Queen’s University sporting facility on the Upper Malone Road and for those wanting to stay overnight in Belfast before or after the event some great rates are available at Jury’s Inn located in the centre of the city.

 The highlight of the weekend will see cyclists from most counties in Northern Ireland and the Republic of Ireland join together at Dublin City University on the Saturday night for a celebration of their achievements.
-The accommodation package at DCU includes dinner and breakfast with a bit of entertainment thrown in.
+The accommodation package at DCU includes dinner and breakfast with entertainment in The Hub Bar.

 For further details contact Belfast Office: +44 (0) 28 90891017/1004 Dublin Office +353 (0) 1 8197692 Cork Office +353 (21) 496 2749 Email email@example.com.